nashbio/policies/source/sections/07-systems_access_policy.md

 1. User IDs, passwords, and physical security keys are used to control access to NashBio systems and may not be disclosed to anyone for any reason.
 2. Users may not allow anyone, for any reason, to have access to any information system using another user's unique user ID and password.
-3. On all production systems and applications in the NashBio environment, password configurations are set to require:
+3. On all production systems and applications in the NashBio environment, password configurations are required to be complex and are govened by Google Workspace password configuration policy.
+These may include:
    * a minimum length of 8 characters;
    * a mix of upper case characters, lower case characters, and numbers or special characters;
-   * a requirement for two factor authentication;
    * account lockout after 10 invalid attempts;
+   * a requirement for two factor authentication, all accounts require two factor authentication enabled by organizational policy.
+Text message as a second factor is explicitly disabled;
    * all accounts with programatic data access require the use of a physical security key (yubikey) issued by NashBio;
-4. All system and application passwords must be stored and transmitted securely and through Last Pass.
+4. All system and application passwords must be stored and transmitted securely and through LastPass.
+This means:
-   * Where possible, passwords should be stored in a hashed format using a salted cryptographic hash function (SHA-256 or equivalent).
-   * Passwords that must be stored in non-hashed format must be encrypted at rest pursuant to the requirements in [§17.8](#17.8-production-data-security).
+   * passwords are stored in a hashed format using a salted cryptographic hash function (SHA-256 or equivalent), and are encrypted at rest pursuant to the requirements in [§17.8](#17.8-production-data-security).
-   * Transmitted passwords must be encrypted in flight pursuant to the requirements in [§17.9](#17.9-transmission-security).
+   * transmitted passwords are also encrypted in flight pursuant to the requirements in [§17.9](#17.9-transmission-security).
-5. Each information system automatically requires users to change passwords at a pre-determined interval as determined by the organization, based on the criticality and sensitivity of the ePHI contained within the network, system, application, and/or database.
+5. Password strength is monitored by the Security Officer and weak/compromised passwords are addressed on a case by case basis.
 6. Passwords are inactivated immediately upon an employee's termination (refer to the [Employee Termination Procedures in §7.10](#7.10-employee-termination-procedures)).
 7. All default system, application, and Partner passwords are changed before deployment to production.
 8. Upon initial login, users must change any passwords that were automatically generated for them.
-9. Password change methods must use a confirmation method to correct for user input errors.
+9. Password change methods use a confirmation method to correct for user input errors.
-10. All passwords used in configuration scripts are secured and encrypted(o-keys).
+10. All passwords used in configuration scripts are secured and encrypted.
 11. If a user believes their user ID has been compromised, they are required to immediately report the incident to the Security Office.
 12. In cases where a user has forgotten their password, the following procedure is used to reset the password.
-    * The user submits a password reset request to the CTO.
+    * The user submits a password reset request to the Security Officer.
 The request should include the system to which the user has lost access and needs the password reset.
     * An administrator with password reset privileges is notified and connects directly with the user requesting the password reset.
     * The administrator verifies the identity of the user either in-person or through a separate communication channel such as a phone call.
     * Once verified, the administrator sends the password reset link to the user.

-Gsuite admin logging is used to track and store password reset requests.
+Google Workspace admin logging is used to track and store password reset requests.
 The Security Officer is the owner of this group and modifies membership as needed.

 ## 7.13 Access to ePHI

-1. Employees may not download ePHI to any workstations used to connect to production systems.
+1. Employees may not download ePHI to any workstations unless authorized.
-2. Disallowing transfer of ePHI to workstations is enforced through technical measures.
-   * All production access to systems is performed using SSL and Oauth2 authentication and where appropriate through a bastion/jump host accessed through SSL.
+2. All production access to systems is performed using SSL and Oauth2 authentication and where appropriate through a bastion/jump host accessed through SSL.

 ## 7.14 DaaS Customer Access to Systems

 NashBio grants DaaS customer secure system access via Nashbio provided service account connections.
 This access is only to Customer-specific systems and databases, no other systems in the environment.
 These connections are setup at customer deployment.
 These connections are secured and encrypted and are the only method for customers to connect to NashBio hosted systems.

 Nashbio segments customers and customer data into customer-specific cloud projects.
-Data insertion into the project is performed programatically and logged via Stackdriver, and in github.
+Data insertion into the project is performed programatically and logged via Stackdriver and in Github.

 In the case of data migration, NashBio does, on a case by case basis, support customers in importing data.
-In these cases NashBio requires that all data is secured and encrypted in transit, such as by using SFTP or SCP for transferring files.
+In these cases NashBio requires that all data is secured and encrypted in transit, such as by using SFTP, or other encrypted/authenticated mechanisms for transferring files.

 In the case of an investigation, NashBio will assist customers, at NashBio's discretion, and law enforcement in forensics.

 ## 7.15 Authorization to Electronic Systems and Applications

-Vanderbilt University Medical Center (VUMC) requires an assigned digital representation for individuals through a unique username.
-Authentication of individuals to electronic systems and Applications require, at minimum a passoword.
-Systems and Applications that transmit and/or store VUMC Restricted or Private Data must utilize a VUMC-Approved Authentication Solution.
-Access to certain electronic systems and Applications requires Multi-Factor Authentication.
+NashBio requires an assigned digital representation for individuals through a unique username.
+Authentication of individuals to electronic systems and Applications require, at minimum, a password and a second-factor token on a physical device.
+Systems and Applications that transmit and/or store NashBio Restricted or Private Data must utilize a NashBio-Approved Authentication Solution.
+Access to all electronic systems and Applications requires Multi-Factor Authentication.

 Authenitcation solutions transmitting and/or storing password data must do so utilizing secure methods.

-1. See VUMC-Approved Authentication SOP for:
-   1. A list of VUMC-Approved Authentication Solutions; and
-   2. A list of Applications/resources requiring MFA: and
-   3. Password Requirements for Authenticaiton Solutions
+NashBio provides a LastPass account to employees to securely store password or other sensitive keys/tokens.
+NashBio requires that any transmission of sensitive keys be performed using a shared object in LastPass in order to ensure secure encrypted transmission.
+Other methods (public-private GPG-encryption, etc.) may be used if authorized by the Security Officer.

 ## 7.16 Authorization and Access to Electronic Systems and Applications

 Authorization to Access:

 1. Employees:
-   1. All who receive access to the VUMC network and/or corresponding applications must:
+   1. All who receive access to NashBio applications must:
       * Complete Health Insurance Portability and Accountability Act (HIPAA) Privacy and Security Training; and
-      * Sign a VUMC Confidentiality agreement.
+      * Sign a Confidentiality agreement.
-   2. Access to specific Restricted Systems may be granted according to job role upon request of the individual's Security Officer and written approval by the individual's Director (or higher-level position).
+   2. Access to specific Restricted Systems may be granted by the Security Officer according to job role upon request.
 2. Individuals, other than employees, granted access to Restricted Systems:
-   1. Access to specific Restricted Systems may be granted according to job role upon request of the individual's Security Officer and written approval by the individual's Director (or higher-level position).
+   1. Access to specific Restricted Systems may be granted by the Security Officer according to job role upon request.
-   2. Authorization to access patient information may be granted as qualified in the policy: Access to Individually Identifiable Health Information.
+   2. Access controls are equivalent to those for NashBio employees.
-   3. All who receive access to the VUMC network and/or corresponding applicaitons must:
+   3. All who receive access to NashBio applicaitons must:
-      * Sign a VUMC Confidentiality agreement.
+      * Sign a Confidentiality agreement.
       * Be prepared to provide evidence of Health Insurance Portability and Accountability Act (HIPAA) Privacy and Security Training.
-3. Public Individuals:
-   1. Access to Unrestricted Systems is available without authorization from NashBio.
-   2. Access to Restricted Systems is limited to specific applications and requires successful applicaiton by the requestor and confirmation of identification.

 Modification of Access:

-   1. Individuals who transfer to another department within NashBio may require changes with regard to the systems and appllications that they need to access. the department to which the individual is transferring is responsible for defining the specific systems and levels of access that the individual requires in the new role.
+   1. Individuals who transfer to another department within NashBio may require changes with regard to the systems and appllications that they need to access.
+The department to which the individual is transferring is responsible for defining the specific systems and levels of access that the individual requires in the new role.
 The department the individual is leaving is responsible for taking the appropriate steps to deactivate the individual's access to all other systems, including departmental systems.
    2. Individuals may chagne job roles, necessitating changes to the level of systems access.
 The individual's manager is responsible for taking the appropriate steps, including notifying the Security Officer, so that the individual maintains the appropriate level of access needed in order to fulfill their job responsiblities.
    3. Security Officer is responsible for initiating the request for access process for individuals and for identifying the appropriate level of approval required based upon the relationship of the individual to NashBio and the category of information to which access is requested.

 Termination of Access:

-When an individual's eployment, contract, or other affiliation with NashBio terminates, the individual's manager or contract administrator notifies the Security Officer who is then responsible for takingsteps so that the individual's access to electronic systems and applications is deactivated.
+When an individual's eployment, contract, or other affiliation with NashBio terminates, the individual's manager or contract administrator notifies the Security Officer who is then responsible for taking steps so that the individual's access to electronic systems and applications is deactivated.

 External Access to Private or Restriced Data: